Carlosdvp/Eth-token-exchange-project-v2/README.md

 The Part 2 project uses React and Bootstrap or the framework and the scaffolding respectively.

 I prefer to use Vue.js, so I have replaced React with Vite.
-And I have also replaced Bootstrap/flexbox with CSS grid and custom css.
+And I have also replaced Bootstrap/flexbox with CSS grid and custom css

+### Vuex implementation: Successful

+- Was able to completely replace the Redux implementation from the course with Vuex 4 -- Got the Actions to be triggeed from the Component, which activated the Mutations and changed the state -- Was also able to implement the use of Getters to access the information from the Vuex store anywhere in the application

+## How to Run Helper Scripts from within Truffle

+- In the root folder of the project I have a scripts folder and a seed-exchange.js file within
+- I couldn't run it as a standalone js file the usual manner (i.e. node <file_name.js>)
+- I need to do it like this inside a Truffle project:

+`truffle exec scripts/seed-exchange.js`